sundeepbassi/fun-ships/README.md

 - Allow player to have the opportunity to play against someone else.

-- Allow player to have more chances to attack the ships.

 ###  Data Model

 The model that I am using for this project is based on a grid board function.

-In the game there are.

-The grid board class contains both the players and the computers boards.
+The grid board function contains both the players turn and the computers turn.

-Explain the xs and the -

-The grid board class contains the letters for the rows, the numbers for the columns, the amount of times to hit a ship.

-The grid class board enables the  inputting of information for the ships and the output from the computer.

-NEED TO UPDATE THIS ONCE THE COMPUTER GRID BOARD IS ALSO PLACED IN THE GAME.
+The grid board functions are, define the board, who goes first, print the board, is the board full, check if there is a winner, is a space free, place a marker on the board, who goes first, player turn, create a copy of the board, computer turn, check if player can win, if computer plays first, and run the game.

 ###  Testing

 - I did manual testing on the project by:

-- Putting the code into the Pep8 validator testing check.
-The code was passed without any significant problems and errors.
+- Putting the code into the Pep8 linter validator testing check.
+The code was passed without any problems and errors.

-- I also did tests on the inputs to see what would happen if incorrect data was inputted.
+- I also did tests on the inputs to see what would happen if I inputted a number above 9.
+The function workS because the player is prompted to input a number between 1 and 9.

 - The code was also tested on the local terminal and in Heroku.